michaeldymock25/quality-of-evidence/README.md

-# What is the quality of evidence informing vaccine policy in Australia?
+# What is the quality of evidence informing vaccine clinical practice in Australia?

 ## Outline

-This repository contains the data and code necessary to replicate the analysis for the Dymock et. al. manuscript entitled *What is the quality of evidence informing vaccine policy recommendations in Australia?*.
+This repository contains the data and code necessary to replicate the analysis for the Dymock et. al. manuscript entitled *What is the quality of evidence informing vaccine clinical practice recommendations in Australia?*.

 ## Details